-Jacobs uses materials that surprise and stimulate associative and visceral reactions in an effort to interpret society and initiate change.
-Through her creative process she examines and conveys the complexities, contradictions and injustices of our world.
-Her intention is to spark curiosity and use that light to ignite further self-reflection and action.
+I use materials that surprise and stimulate associative and visceral reactions in an effort to spark curiosity and create an opening for transformative self-reflection.
+Through my creative process I examine and convey the complexities, contradictions and injustices of our world.

-Diane lives in Portland, Oregon with her husband and two sons.
-Her prints and artist books are in The Getty, SFMOMA, the de Young Fine Arts Museum, Achenbach Foundation, The New York Public Library, the Library of Congress, Walker Art Center, Yale, Stanford, and Reed College among others.
+Diane lives in Portland, Oregon with her husband and two sons (who are now away at college).
+Her prints, sculptural work, and artist books are in The Portland Art Museum, The Getty Research Institute Library, SFMOMA, the De Young Fine Arts Museum, Achenbach Foundation, The New York Public Library, the Library of Congress, Walker Art Center, Savannah College of Art and Design, University of Alberta, University of Chicago Library, University of Miami, Corcoran School of the Arts & Design, Yale, Stanford, and Reed College among others.